OutSystems/docs-support/src/enterprise/maintenance/ip-range-cloud.md

 ---
-summary: Learn how to find out the internal IP address range of your OutSystems Cloud.
+summary: OutSystems 11 (O11) utilizes an internal IP address range in the `a.b.c.0/24` format, derived from the front-end server's IP in the cloud environment.
 tags: support-Cloud_Platform; support-devOps; support-troubleshooting.
 locale: en-us
 guid: 4b1ae768-0a96-45b1-8eb5-b5590ac28274